 Most Australians know what asbestos is, but few are aware that it still poses a risk to the average person, even in today’s day and age.
 A third of all homes in Australia still contain (often hidden) asbestos, and someone dies every 13 hours from exposure to it.
-As professional asbestos removalists, the GBAR Group works with both companies and private contractors – but we’ve found that the latter is much less likely to turn to the professionals for help.
+As professional asbestos removalists in Sydney and Brisbane, the GBAR Group works with both companies and private contractors – but we’ve found that the latter is much less likely to turn to the professionals for help.
 If you’re a builder or renovator, you should be aware that your risk of asbestos exposure is very real.
 To combat this, we’ve compiled a step by step guide to managing your asbestos risk during restoration and building projects.

 STEP 1 – GAUGE YOUR RISK